pkp2207/BlogsGo/README.md

 This project aims to offer similar functionality to [this blog platform](https://blogweb-e1pz.onrender.com/).

 How to run:-
-Run the application using the "go run main.go" command.
+Run the application using the "go run main.go" command and the route to be opened is localhost:8080/blogs.

 MONGODB_URI would require appropriate username and password.
 Hit me up for the same, if required.